 One of summer’s finest fruits is the pear.
-These pomes are one of the few fruits that are best when picked under ripe.
-Pear tree harvest time will vary according to variety.
-The early varieties are ready up to a month sooner than late blooming types.
+These pomes are one of the few fruits that are best when picked under-ripe.
+Pear tree harvest times will vary according to the variety.
+The early varieties are ready up to a month sooner than late-blooming types.
 Either way, it is best to pick them firm rather than waiting for them to ripen on the tree.
 When are pears ripe to eat?
 They are ready after some counter time unless you like soft, mealy fruit.

 When are Pears Ripe to Eat?

 It's always hard to wait for something good but often the waiting just enhances the experience.
 This is the case with pears.
 Pears don’t ripen best on the tree.
 They ripen from the inside out and develop soft interiors with a mushy, grainy texture.
 Pears should be firm and juicy for the best results eaten out of hand or canned.
 Habitual canners know how to pick pears and when they are ready for use.
 Take some tips from experts to prevent your harvest from maturing to mush and maximize your crop.
 According to professional growers, pears should be allowed to ripen off the tree rather than on the stem.
 This is because pears will overdevelop on the plant, resulting in soft texture and overly sugared flesh.
 If you pick your pears when they have sweetly blushed skin but are still firm and slightly under-ripe, you can ripen them on the counter or in a paper bag for a week.
 The delicious flavor will come out in about a week and the flesh approaches its best texture.
 Each fruit will come into its best maturity at slightly different times due to environmental factors, so when harvesting a pear tree, each pome will need to be individually considered before picking.

 Pear Tree Harvest Time